 Stylianos (Stelios) Syropoulos is the Director of of the Intergenerational Decisions and Effective Action (IDEA) Lab.
 His work seeks to understand the human dimensions of sustainability, by studying individual differences and interventions to promote sustainable living.
 Broader interests include human morality, prosociality, intergenerational decisions and intergroup conflict.
 Prior to starting the IDEA lab, he was a postdoctoral researcher in the Morality Lab, the Social Influence and Social Change Lab, and the The Schiller Institute for Integrated Science and Society at Boston College.
 He obtained his Ph.D. in social psychology from the University of Massachusetts Amherst.

-Kyle is a moral psychologist at the intersection of social-cognitive psychology and ethical philosophy trying to make the world a better place for living beings now and in the future.
-In particular, he studies the cognitive, affective, and moral architecture of exceptional altruism with the ultimate goal of harnessing insights gleaned from the laboratory to help inspire real-world action.
-Prior to joining IDEA Lab, I worked as a postdoctoral researcher in The Morality Lab –– directed by Dr. Liane Young –– at Boston College.
-Before that, I completed my PhD in the Imagination and Cognition Lab –– directed by Dr. Brendan Bo O'Connor –– at SUNY Albany.
+Kyle is a social psychologist working at the intersection of moral psychology and ethical philosophy trying to better understand the outer limits of human cooperation and prosocial behavior.
+In particular, his research focuses on mapping the cognitive, affective, and moral architecture of exceptional altruism, driven by an underlying motivation to harness insights gleaned from the laboratory to help inspire real-world action.
+Prior to joining the IDEA Lab, Kyle worked as a postdoctoral researcher in The Morality Lab at Boston College under the mentorship of Dr. Liane Young.
+Before that, he earned his PhD in the Imagination and Cognition Lab at SUNY Albany under the supervision of Dr. Brendan Bo O'Connor.

 Mochi is a 6-year old calico female kitty who has been with Stelios and his research partner and wife Dr. Deborah Wu (fellow Assistant Professor at ASU) for 3 years now.
 During her tenure, she has definitely grown, well at least physically, as she gained 2 pounds.
 The vet says she is a happy kitty who is enjoying herself, so she is fine.
 Her research interests include finding treats, playing with her toys, and meowing excessively whenever she is hungry (which feels like it's all the time).
 Mochi's goal is to maintain her fluffiness at all costs, so she sleeps at least 12-15 hours a day, but when she is awake, she wants your attention.